 Maine DMR Vibrio Education

 The Maine Department of Marine Resources implemented new “Time/Temperature” regulations in 2012 in compliance with the Interstate Shellfish Sanitation Conference Executive Board recommendations and to minimize the risk of Vp to Maine’s valuable bivalve shellfish industry.
-These regulations include time limits between harvest and delivery to a certified shellfish dealer, time limits on cooling shellfish to an internal temperature of 50 °F and other controls to support the maintenance of product at safe temperatures.
-A guidance document describing these regulations can be found here (PDF file, 3 pages).
+These regulations include time limits between harvest and delivery to a certified shellfish dealer, time limits on cooling shellfish to an internal temperature of 50°F and other controls to support the maintenance of product at safe temperatures.

 Several states are currently addressing Vp illnesses associated with bivalve shellfish harvest by closing specific growing areas and developing more stringent Vibrio management plans.
 The best defense against the threat of Vp in Maine shellfish is education of the industry and consumers, as well as a commitment from harvesters and dealers to adhere to time/temperature controls.
 Keep Maine shellfish safe by keeping it cool!